vtexdocs/help-center-content/docs/known-issues/en/logistics-simulation-with-minimum-and-maximum-price-in-shipping-policy-does-not-work-when-productprice-as-0-zero.md

 ---
-title: Logistics Simulation with Minimum and Maximum price in Shipping Policy does not work when ProductPrice as 0 (ZERO)
+title: 'Logistics Simulation with Minimum and Maximum price in Shipping Policy does not work when ProductPrice as 0 (ZERO)'
 id: 5gsBLbPMIZjZvkl5QHudVY
 status: PUBLISHED
 createdAt: 2022-03-30T20:10:30.205Z